abdurrehman022/KOASystem/README.md

 - **Batch Size**: 32
 - **Image Size**: 224x224
 - **Epochs**: 25 (default)
-*Modify these parameters in the notebook or `train.py` script as needed.*
+*Modify these parameters in the notebook as needed.*

 Training was conducted on a **T4 GPU** on Kaggle.
 Users can also run it on any system with GPU support for TensorFlow.

 ### 2. Inference
-Use `inference.py` for testing a single image:
+Use `inference.ipynb` for testing a single image:

 ```python
 # Inference example